datacamp-content-public/Case-Study-Data-Driven-Decision-Making-with-SQL/slides/chapter_1_1c1e526409e0f865faeabdff8c9fba19.md

 `@script`
 For the second case study, we talked about love....or was it attraction?
 Using a data published on Kaggle which was compiled by Columbia Business School professors Ray Fisman and Sheena Iyengar for their paper Gender Differences in Mate Selection: Evidence From a Speed Dating Experiment.

-You learned how to
+What you have learned to:

 SELECT DISTINCT is used to return only distinct (different) values.

-So you discovered that there was a specific pattern demographic profile in this experiment?
+Later, you learned to apply keyword ORDER BY to sort result set - as per the sample here.

+In general, if dataset contains a lot of incomplete records, it will not be useful for meaningful analyse.
+You learned to use IS NULL to include / exclude missing values

+Finally, we applied the use of CASE WHEN to evaluate conditions, very similar to IF...ELSE

 ---
-## Are you date-able?
+## Must be love at first sight?

 ```yaml
 type: "TwoRowsWideBottom"